As a landlord in California, you have a legal obligation to treat your tenants fairly and equally under the federal Fair Housing Act (FHA).

 - Familiarize yourself with the local and state fair housing laws and remain up-to-date on any changes to these policies.

 To run a successful rental property, you must have a clear understanding of the Fair Housing Act.
-Landlords should also remain up-to-date on landlord-tenant law, the legal eviction process, justified reasons for breaking a lease, and security deposit rules
+Landlords should also remain up-to-date on landlord-tenant law, the legal eviction process, justified reasons for breaking a lease, and security deposit in California.

 Do you need expert help in managing your properties?
 Keyrenter Property Management San Diego can help.
 We can help you stay legally compliant, and manage the different aspects of your investment.
 From marketing your property to collecting rent to screening tenants, to everything in between, you won’t have anything to worry about.
 Get in touch to learn more!